hav4ik/google-landmarks-2020/README.md

-# google-landmarks-2020
+# Google Landmarks Challenge 2020

-Code for Google Landmark 2020 competition
+This is my code and notes for Google Landmarks Challenge 2020, using Tensorflow 2.2.